 The story of the young boy Ṛsyasrńga or Rishyashringa is given in the Ramayana, Puranas and the Mahabharata with some variations.

-For three years he made love to her, but then he came to his senses and realized that he had neglected his duties.
-He gave up the path of desire, and he forgave and blessed the apsaras.
+For three years he made love to her, but then he realized that he had neglected his duties.
+He gave up the path of desire, and he forgave and blessed the apsara.
 When she returned to heaven, Indra offered to grant her any wish, and she chose never to be made to tempt another sage.

 The Mahabharata, explains the horn in the following stanza: